sherlyhu00/Y.Hu/YiruiHu.md

   - Participated in the Wuhan renewal project; implemented the coordinated planning; redesigned the community’s landscape and public transport system networks.
 Jan 2021 - Jul 2021
 ### Research Experience
-**Research on relationship between carbon emission and economic growth**,research member Jul 2022 - Nov 2022
+**Research on relationship between carbon emission and economic growth,research member** Jul 2022 - Nov 2022

 *Research on decoupling relationship and factors analysis in APEC countries*